JAM-Software/Virtual-TreeView/README.md

 What is working
 1. It compiles under FMX - this was main task of this pull request.
 2. It draw tree nodes structure with apropiate levels
+3. It draw nodes text with alignment
-3. It draw buttons plus/minus.
+4. It draw buttons plus/minus.
-4. It drwa tree lines, horizontal lines, vertical lines, full vertical lines (some pixel improvement needed but it work)
+5. It draw tree lines, horizontal lines, vertical lines, full vertical lines (some pixel improvement needed but it work)
-5. it support cliping during cell draw
+6. it support cliping during cell draw
-6. it support multiple columns but it does not support header drawing
+7. it support multiple columns but it does not support header drawing

 What is not working yet:
 1. any mouse action like click, drag-drop